AhmadEwidat/HealthAndFitnessMobileApp/README.md

 - **Java/Kotlin**: The core language for developing the Android app.
 - **SharedPreferences**: Used for storing small sets of data locally, including user preferences, meal logs, and calorie goals.
-- **SQLite**: Can be integrated if more complex data storage is needed in the future.
 - **XML**: Used for designing the app's user interfaces and layouts.

 ---